BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 ### Location-specific selection coefficients

 If you would like to define a selection model with selection coefficients related to mutation location.
-You can add a parameter @@loc@@ to the distribution function.
+You can add a parameter `loc` to the distribution function.
 In that case, the location (in basepair) of the new mutant will be passed to your function.
 This feature allows you to define a neutral region within a larger region under selection, or return neutral for mutation happens at the last nucleotide of a codon.
 Moreover, if you have fixed set of selection coefficients, you can use this feature to pass them to the script.

 Example %red%[[Attach:locSpecific.py|locSpecific.py]]%% demonstrates how to define a fitness function that returns location-specific fitness values.

 ### Analyze all mutation events

-If you would like to have a list of all mutation events happened during the evolutionary process, you can add @@--verbose=2@@ to the command line.
-This will generate a file named @@mutations.lst@@ which lists all mutations in the format of
+If you would like to have a list of all mutation events happened during the evolutionary process, you can add `--verbose=2` to the command line.
+This will generate a file named `mutations.lst` which lists all mutations in the format of

-->@@generation  location  individual_index type@@
+->`generation  location  individual_index type`

 where type is 0 for forward mutation, 1 for backward mutation and 2 for ignored mutation in the infinite-site model.
 You can process this file to trace the age of all mutants.